 2018 set a new course with six concerts of British music, including an hour of Scottish folk with Donald Grant and the Elias quartet, and was followed in 2019 by a programme of music by Dvorak and other Czech composers.

 The folk theme was to have been picked up again in 2020 with a programme exploring the folk roots and the classical music inspired by it.
-However, due to the global pandemic, the festival had to be cancelled, and this provided the opportunity for James and his parents to retire that year.
+However, due to the global pandemic, the festival had to be cancelled, allowing James and his parents to end their involvement in the management of the festival.

-Sophia Rahman took over as Artistic Director late in 2020 and signalled another change of direction with a programme that included Debussy’s Syrinx, Bach’s Brandenburg Concerto No. 4, Britten’s Simple Symphony and the first performance of a trio by Jeremy Sams.
-The three-day 2021 festival opened within days of the restrictions on live performances being lifted on May 17th, to the delight of the audience and artists alike.
-Sadly, socially distancing rules meant that only 80 people were able to attend each day, despite the temporary move to a much larger church in Oswestry.
+Sophia Rahman took over as Artistic Director late in 2020 and signalled another change of direction with a programme that included orchestral chamber works and a world premiere.
+The three-day 2021 festival opened within days of the ban on live performances being lifted on May 17th, to the delight of the audience and artists alike.
+Social distancing rules seriously reduced audience numbers and income, despite the temporary move to a much larger church in Oswestry.